sumiya-sadiya-analyst/Excel_Project-Airbnb_Europe_Dataset/README.md

 ### Price Analysis: SWOT
 #### Strengths
-- The $184.46 and $161.55 pricing categories are frequently booked, indicating strong customer willingness to pay within this range (High Average Price Categories).
+- The $184.46 and $161.55 pricing categories are frequently booked, indicating strong customer willingness to pay within this range.
-- Cities like Amsterdam, Barcelona, Paris, and Berlin showcase strong revenue potential (High Revenue Cities), with Amsterdam particularly thriving on weekends.
+- Cities like Amsterdam, Barcelona, Paris, and Berlin showcase strong revenue potential.
 #### Weaknesses
-- Lack of substantial variance between weekday and weekend prices (Minimal Pricing Differences) may limit revenue potential in less dynamic markets.
+- Lack of substantial variance between weekday and weekend prices may limit revenue potential in less dynamic markets.
-- Limited room price diversity could less focus for price-sensitive customers.
 - Despite having the highest average price (Room with 6 Bedrooms Challenges), such rooms may face demand challenges due to high price sensitivity.
 #### Opportunities